openai/roboschool/README.md

 ROBOSCHOOL_PATH=/path/to/roboschool
 ```

+If you have both Python2 and Python3 on your system, use `python3` and `pip3` commands.

 The dependencies are gym, Qt5, assimp, tinyxml, and bullet (from a branch).
 For the non-bullet deps, there are several options, depending on what platform and package manager you are using.

 - Ubuntu: